RalphHightower/blog/_posts/2026/05/2026-05-31-TrumpPicksFightWithCuba.md

 title: "Trump Itching For a Fight With Cuba"
 ---

+Cuba is a demolition buy.
+It will cost more to fix Cuba than to tear it down and start over.

 ## [The U.S. is picking a fight with Cuba.
 It’s not clear how it’s supposed to end](https://www.ms.now/news/news-analysis/trump-cuba-foreign-policy-project-47)

 _The [Trump](https://www.donaldjtrump.com/) [administration](https://www.whitehouse.gov/administration/) has not bothered to outline its strategy, plans or even demands._